hed-standard/hed-specification/docs/source/03_HED_formats.md

 ### 3.1.3.
 Naming conventions

-The different parts of the HED schema have different rules for the characters and names that are allowed.
+The different parts of the HED schema have different rules for the characters and the names that are allowed.
 UTF-8 characters are not supported.

 #### 3.1.3.1.
 Node elements